What metrics and KPIs do the experts use to measure UX effectiveness?

 Problems & Frustrations

 These can be measured as a Number of unique problems identified and/or Number (or %) of participants that encounter a certain problem.
-We recommend conducting Think-Out Loud studies to identify problems, and then quantify them via a large-sample study to find the % of problems actually encountered by a large population (with confidence intervals).
+We recommend conducting Think-Out Loud studies to identify problems, and then quantify them via a large-sample study to find the percentage of problems actually encountered by a large population (with confidence intervals).

 Most of these Behavioral KPIs are collected ‘per task’ and then aggregated as an average for a given study, and/or digital product.
 These are then compared over a period of time (e.g. each quarter) or compared with competitors’ digital products.